Ambient exposure with TTL flash

 So let’s look at the photo at the top as an example and see where it leads us …

-This near-candid portrait of the groom will hopefully give you some insight into the thought process.
-But, do keep in mind that this would be but one example out of a myriad of possibilities we can encounter.
+This near-candid portrait of the groom will give some insight into the thought process.
+But, do keep in mind that this would be but one example out of many possibilities we can encounter.
 We need to be flexible.

-Those are my settings, and the immediate question might be, how did I get to them.
-Firstly, the original image is about 1/2 stop under-exposed for my subject.
+The immediate question about the camera settings might be about how I arrived at them.
 It was a quick portrait as I walked past where the groom was talking to guests.
 I saw the evening light on the windows, and then asked him to stand there.
 I bounced flash off the wall way behind me.
-You can see by the way his face is lit up, that the bounced flash was soft and directional.
-As always, when I work indoors, I try and make on-camera flash look like simple studio lighting.
+You can see by the way that the light falls on the groom’s face, that the bounced flash was soft and directional.
+As always, when I work indoors, I try and make on-camera flash look like studio lighting.

 Back to the camera settings.
 I got my initial exposure settings by checking my camera’s metering display, and then doing a test shot of the windows.
 I made sure I was at an aperture and ISO setting where I’d be fairly successful in bouncing flash behind me into a very large room.
 The FEC was cranked high because I knew that back-lighting tends to heavily influence the Canon’s TTL flash metering.